armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-16.md

 ## Changes

-Update the account that creates the release versions while building them.
+Update the account that creates the release versions.
+This change does not impact end users.